Final report for SW21-930

 Objective 1a: Screen chickpea seeds for Ascochyta infestation

-Before planting chickpea and flax together to screen their compatibility at EARC and SARC, each chickpea cultivar will need to be screened by a seed health assay.
-First, 600 seeds of each chickpea cultivar will be sterilized in a 1% chlorine solution for 10 min, and then rinsed with sterile water.
-The seeds will then be air-dried in a biological cabinet for 30 min and plated on potato dextrose agar for 7 to 10 days with 10 seeds per plate.
-The plates will be examined for the presence of pathogens by viewing the colonies and fruiting bodies at 40X magnification.
-Finally, the percentage of Ascochyta contamination will be calculated as n/N*100, where n is the number of Ascochyta infected seeds and N is the total number of seeds tested.
+Before planting chickpea and flax together to screen their compatibility at EARC and SARC, chickpea seeds need to be screened by a seed health assay.
+First, 600 seeds of each chickpea cultivar were sterilized in a 1% chlorine solution for 10 min and then rinsed with sterile water.
+The seeds were then air-dried in a biological cabinet for 30 min and plated on potato dextrose agar for 7 to 10 days with 10 seeds per plate.
+The plates were examined for the presence of pathogens by viewing the colonies and fruiting bodies at 40X magnification.
+Finally, the percentage of Ascochyta contamination were calculated as n/N*100, where n is the number of Ascochyta infected seeds and N is the total number of seeds tested.

 Objective 1b: Test chickpea cultivars for compatibility with flax